Computations in equivariant Gromov-Witten theory of GKM spaces: Introduction

 We proved Theorem~\ref{thm:intro_GW_DT_Quiver} directly using the localization formula.
 Independently, a completely different proof of this result appeared in \cite[Theorem~3.2]{vangarrel2025}.
 Their approach uses degenerations of log Gromov--Witten invariants and the relation between refined DT invariants of quivers and log BPS invariants of log Calabi--Yau surfaces given by \cite[Theorem~8.13]{MR4157555}.
 Yet another approach would be to use the results of \cite{Bryan_Pandharipande_2008} (see Remark~\ref{rem:BP08}).
-An example from the physics literature is \cite[Equation~(4.53)]{MR2304432_HEP}.
+An early occurrence of this formula in the physics literature is \cite[Equation~(4.53)]{MR2304432_HEP}.